A Secular Humanist's Critique Of The Benedict Option

 Unfortunately, Dreher's Benedict Option offers only a narrow and miniaturized version of this civic duty and one that exists mostly within the confines of a small church community.
 That's not enough.
 Dreher says, "hostile secular nihilism has won the day in our nation's government."
 Still, it's an oversimplification to blame secular society for something when both sides are at fault.

-After all, it was evangelical Christians (not secularists) who overwhelming voted for Donald Trump both times, continuing to support him despite mountains of evidence that his moral core is nothing more than a parody of the secular society they claim to hate.
+After all, it was evangelical Christians (not secularists) who overwhelmingly voted for Donald Trump both times, continuing to support him despite mountains of evidence that his moral core is nothing more than a parody of the secular society they claim to hate.

 To put it bluntly, evangelicals overwhelmingly identified with a president who embodies the secular nihilism Dreher abhors.
-But maybe that's a point in Dreher's favor; perhaps he would say that's more proof just how screwed up everything is right now, how upside-down our moral universe has become.
+But maybe that's a point in Dreher's favor; perhaps he would say that's more proof of just how screwed up everything is right now, how upside-down our moral universe has become.
 However, giving up is not the answer.
 Hunkering down and waiting for the end is not the answer.
 If we're going to make it through this self-induced crisis, we all need to be rowing together.

 Otherwise, we all go down together.